 Governments, as amended, along with related pronouncements.
-The GASB is the accepted standard-setting body for establishing governmental accounting and principles. financial reporting Commission is not subject to regulation by federal or state utility regulatory bodies such the Federal Energy Regulatory Commission or the Nevada Public Service Commission.
+The GASB is the body for accented standard-setting establishing governmental accounting and The reporting principles. financial Commission is not subject to regulation by federal or state utility regulatory bodies such Energy Regulatory Federal Commission or the Nevada Public Service Commission.